 Life insurance for stay-at-home mothers and part-time workers

 Think of life insurance as a safety net for your family.
 There are various types of life insurance aimed at protecting either your income or your family in case of an emergency.
 You may be diagnosed with a serious illness, receive a sudden, debilitating injury, or even die.
-Different life insurance policies can cover these scenarios, so that, should your family lose your income, their lifestyle is protected regardless.
+Different life insurance policies can cover these scenarios.
+Should your family lose your income, their lifestyle is protected regardless.

-According to research from the Australian Bureau of Statistics, life insurance becomes a priority when kids step into the family portrait4.
+The Australian Bureau of Statistics determines life insurance becomes a priority when kids step into the family portrait4.

-Figures show that female workforce participation drops from 46% to 39% when the kids come along, but goes back up again during the pre-school years5.
+Figures show that female workforce participation drops from 46% to 39% when the kids come along.
+But this percentage goes back up again during the pre-school years5.

 During this period, family income will significantly drop.
 It’s also generally the time when people start to think about life insurance policies, but a common belief is that only the family breadwinner needs to be covered.